 Scotland’s castles are a treasured part of the country’s extensive history.
 It’s thought that up to 3,000 castles have been built in Scotland at one time or another, with a large number of them still in existence today.

 There are a number of castles in Stirling, but this is one of the most important ones to see and explore because of its role in times of Scottish feuding.
-Discover the Great Hall, the largest banqueting hall built in Scotland, which was used for feasts and dances.
-Also a highlight is the Great Kitchens, where pies, venison, salmon and beef were often prepared for the castle’s royal inhabitants.
+Discover the Great Hall and the largest banqueting hall built in Scotland, which was used for feasts and dances.
+Also, a highlight is the Great Kitchens, where pies, venison, salmon and beef were often prepared for the castle’s royal inhabitants.

-Most of the rooms at Balmoral are the Queen’s private rooms; however visitors can explore and admire the magnificent Castle Ballroom, the largest room in the castle.
+Most of the rooms at Balmoral are the late Queen’s private rooms; however, visitors can explore and admire the magnificent Castle Ballroom, the largest room in the castle.
 It’s still used for dances today.
 There are a number of exhibitions on display, including works of art by Landseer and Carl Haag and artefacts from within the Castle.
 For the green-fingered amongst you, the extensive gardens at Balmoral Castle are well worth a visit.
-You’ll find a kitchen garden, commissioned by The Duke of Edinburgh, and a beautiful water garden along with three acres of formal gardens.
+You’ll find a kitchen garden commissioned by The Duke of Edinburgh and a beautiful water garden with three acres of formal gardens.

 Balmoral Castle is open to the public for just a few months of the year, usually April, May, June and July.
 Visit the Balmoral Castle website for full details about when the castle is open.

-28 min drive from our Tarland by Deeside Club Site
+Nearest campsite: Tarland by Deeside Club Site (28 minute drive)

 Set on a dramatic cliff top and surrounded by the grand estate of Culzean Country Park, Culzean Castle has been part of the National Trust since 1945.
 It was formerly the home of an ancient Scottish family – the Kennedys – who were descendants of Robert the Bruce.

-A family friendly attraction, visitors can explore the Round Drawing Room, the magnificent Oval Staircase and the Armoury, which contains a fantastic collection of swords and pistols.
-Outside, you can take a wander in the colourful, formal gardens or explore the three miles of sandy and shingle shoreline that is close by.
+Visitors of this family-friendly attraction can explore the Round Drawing Room, the magnificent Oval Staircase and the Armoury, which contains a fantastic collection of swords and pistols.
+Outside, you can wander in the colourful, formal gardens or explore the three miles of sandy and shingle shoreline close by.
 Children will love the adventure playground and interesting wildlife within the country park.

 Built in the 13th century on a rocky peninsula overlooking Tremadog Bay, Criccieth Castle is one of the most spectacular castle ruins to visit in Wales, not least for its amazing views.

-It was once wanted so very badly by Welsh princes and English monarchs and even now that it lies in ruins, Criccieth Castle is a fascinating landmark to see.
-Scorch marks can still be seen on some of the stonework where it was burned down.
+It was once wanted so very badly by Welsh princes and English monarchs, and even now that it lies in ruins, Criccieth Castle is a fascinating landmark to see.
+Scorch marks can still be seen on some of the stonework where it was burnt down.

 On a bright sunny day, visitors can see as far as Snowdonia when looking to the north and the Llyn Peninsula to the west.
 The castle’s beautiful and almost romantic setting has inspired the work of various artists, including JMW Turner, whose painting of storm-wrecked mariners includes a portrayal of the castle in the background.